Pillars index

 A clearer thematic map for both readers and crawlers

-Each pillar is written as a crawlable entry point into a coherent subject area rather than a tag page with thin content.
+Each pillar is written as a crawlable entry point into a coherent subject area defined by the governing brief rather than a tag page with thin content.

 Themes